grafana/mimir/docs/sources/operators-guide/deploying-grafana-mimir/jsonnet/migrating-from-consul-to-memberlist.md

 ```

 This change will switch primary and secondary stores as used by `multi` KV.
-From this point on components will use memberlist as primary KV store, and they will mirror updates to Consul.
+From this point on Mimir components will use memberlist as primary KV store, and they will mirror updates to Consul.
 This step does not require restart of Mimir components.

-To see if all components started to use `memberlist` as primary store, please watch `cortex_multikv_primary_store` metric.
+To see if all components started to use memberlist as primary store, please watch `cortex_multikv_primary_store` metric.

 ## Step 4: Disable mirroring to Consul